Background pattern

 • Seizures (attacks), see also the "Warnings and Precautions" section.

-• Yellowing of the skin and the white of the eyes, which are signs of liver function alteration/hepatitis.
+• Yellowing of the skin and whites of the eyes, are signs of liver function alteration/hepatitis.

-• Fast or irregular heartbeats or dizziness, symptoms that may indicate a life-threatening condition known as Torsade de Pointes.
+• If you experience rapid or irregular heartbeats or fainting, symptoms that may indicate a life-threatening condition known as Torsade de Pointes.

-• Thoughts of self-harm or suicidal thoughts,see also the "Warnings and Precautions" section.
+• Thoughts of harming yourself or thoughts of killing yourself, see also the "Warnings and Precautions" section.

-• Sudden swelling of the skin or mucous membranes (angioedemas).
+• Sudden swelling of the skin or mucous membranes (angioedema).

-In addition to the above, the following side effects have been reported:
+In addition to the above, the following adverse effects have been reported:

 Very common (may affect more than 1 in 10 people):